Ever find yourself thinking...

 This could be you!
 Over 2,000 pole dancers compete each year in the world’s largest pole dancing competition series.
 We crown the U.S. National Pole Champion each year.

-As an amateur poler, you'll enjoy access to the same production team, 12’ truss-mounted poles, star backdrops, and lighting as the Professional competitors.
+As an amateur poler, you have access to the same production team, 12’ truss-mounted poles, star backdrops, and lighting as the Professional competitors.
 Competition is your opportunity to practice and test performance skills, find your voice on stage, and show friends and family what you’ve been working on at the studio.

 Once you graduate to the Professional level, you’ll compete for titles and over $10,000 in cash prizes.
 Title holders often get recruited for workshops, performances, and gigs at studios, competitions and productions around the world.